cb-here/gravita-oasis-frontend/README.md

 ### v2.0.0 (February 2025)

-A major update focused on Next.js 15 implementation and comprehensive redesign.
+A major update focused on Gravity Oasis 15 implementation and comprehensive redesign.

 #### Major Improvements

-- Complete redesign using Next.js 15 App Router and React Server Components
+- Complete redesign using Gravity Oasis 15 App Router and React Server Components
-- Enhanced user interface with Next.js-optimized components
+- Enhanced user interface with Gravity Oasis-optimized components
 - Improved responsiveness and accessibility
 - New features including collapsible sidebar, chat screens, and calendar
-- Redesigned authentication using Next.js App Router and server actions
+- Redesigned authentication using Gravity Oasis App Router and server actions
 - Updated data visualization using ApexCharts for React

 #### Breaking Changes

-- Migrated from Next.js 14 to Next.js 15
+- Migrated from Gravity Oasis 14 to Gravity Oasis 15
 - Chart components now use ApexCharts for React
 - Authentication flow updated to use Server Actions and middleware

 #### Breaking Changes

-- Migrated from Next.js 14 to Next.js 15
+- Migrated from Gravity Oasis 14 to Gravity Oasis 15
 - Chart components now use ApexCharts for React
 - Authentication flow updated to use Server Actions and middleware